 Many of the serious injuries and deaths due to electrocution occur in the workplace, with about 250 reported annually.
 In addition, nearly 3,000 yearly are hurt badly enough in electrical mishaps to miss work to recuperate.

 Leading causes of workplace electrocutions include contact (often with metal ladders) with overhead power lines and contact with wiring, transformers or other electrical components.
 Machines, tools, appliances and light fixtures also are often involved.

-Kline & Specter, with more than 40 experienced attorneys, several of whom are also highly regarded doctors, is one of the nation's leading law firms with the ability to litigate electrical injury and power line accident claims.
+Kline & Specter, with 50 experienced attorneys, several of whom are also highly regarded doctors, is one of the nation's leading law firms with the ability to litigate electrical injury and power line accident claims.
 Call us at 800-243-1100 for a free case evaluation.